 PAYMENT TERMS

 Software Vendor shall be responsible for all fees resulting from Software Vendor’s bids set and the resulting click activity received from the time a campaign is started until the campaign is turned off; and Software Vendor shall pay all fees in accordance with the payment terms agreed in the IO.
-Fees are solely based on Capterra’s measurements of click actions or other applicable metrics, unless otherwise agreed to in writing by Capterra.
+Fees are solely based on Capterra’s reasonable, good faith measurements of click actions or other applicable metrics generated in the month preceding the invoice, unless otherwise agreed to in writing by Capterra.

 Payment must be in U.S. Dollars or in such other currency as agreed to in writing by the parties.
-Late payments bear interest at the rate of 1.5% per month.
+If Capterra has not received payment within 30 days of Software Vendor’s receipt of a validly issued, undisputed invoice, it shall promptly notify Software Vendor (“Late Payment Notice”).
+If such payment remains outstanding thirty (30) days from the date of the Late Payment Notice, Capterra may charge interest at the rate of 1.5% per month.
 Fees are exclusive of taxes.
-Software Vendor is responsible for any fees that Capterra incurs collecting late amounts.
-To the fullest extent permitted by law, Software Vendor waives all claims relating to fees (including without limitation any claims for fees based on suspected invalid clicks) unless claimed within 90 days after the charge.

 TERMINATION

 Software Vendor may cancel the Service at any time without penalty.
-Notice of cancellation must be made by email, include a reason for cancellation, and must be confirmed by Capterra by email.
+Notice of cancellation must be made by email.
 Cancellation will occur within two business days of receipt of cancellation email.
 All click activity up until the date of cancellation is the responsibility of the Software Vendor.
-Any outstanding fees are due immediately upon cancellation.
+Capterra shall invoice for any outstanding fees immediately upon cancellation and Software Vendor shall pay such valid invoice within thirty days of its receipt.

-Capterra may terminate Software Vendor’s access to the Service for material breach by Software Vendor, upon 30 days prior written notice, if the breach is not cured within the notice period; provided, however, that Capterra may suspend or discontinue Software Vendor’s access to the Services if Capterra believes that Software Vendor is using or attempting to use the Services for any purpose that contravenes this Agreement (including without limitation tampering, hacking, data scraping, modifying or otherwise corrupting the security or functionality of the Services).
+Capterra may terminate Software Vendor’s access to the Service for material breach by Software Vendor, upon 30 days prior written notice, if the breach is not cured within the notice period; provided, however, that Capterra may suspend or discontinue Software Vendor’s access to the Services if Software Vendor is knowingly using or attempting to use the Services in violation of this Agreement (including without limitation tampering, hacking, data scraping, modifying or otherwise corrupting the security or functionality of the Services).

-Capterra may terminate Software Vendor’s access to the Service for any reason upon 90 days prior written notice.
+Capterra may terminate Software Vendor’s access to the Service for any reason upon 90 days prior written notice

 INTELLECTUAL PROPERTY RIGHTS

-Capterra grants to Software Vendor a worldwide, revocable, royalty-free, non-exclusive license to access and use the Services in accordance with this Agreement.
+Capterra grants to Software Vendor a worldwide, royalty-free, non-exclusive license to access and use the Services in accordance with this Agreement.
 Capterra retains all right, title and interest in and to the product listing (the “Product Listing”) that it creates from publicly available content (excluding any intellectual property owned by Software Vendor) and may use, modify and share the Product Listing in its sole discretion in the ordinary course of its business.
 Capterra grants to Software Vendor the right and license to update and modify its Product Listings, provided that such updates and modifications comply with the Guidelines for Product Listings.

 Software Vendor retains all right, title and interest in and to the content it submits to Capterra for its Product Listings, as well as to its logos, trademarks, videos and screenshots (collectively, “Software Vendor IP”).
-Software Vendor grants to Capterra a worldwide, revocable, royalty-free, non-exclusive license to use the Software Vendor IP to identify, advertise, market, promote and publicize Software Vendor in connection with the Services. r
+Software Vendor grants to Capterra a worldwide, revocable, royalty-free, non-exclusive license to use the Software Vendor IP to identify, advertise, market, promote and publicize Software Vendor in connection with the Services for the Term of this Agreement.
+Capterra warrants and undertakes to Software Vendor that it will use Software Vendor IP: (a) in accordance with any brand guidelines or instructions provided by Software Vendor provided that such guidelines or instructions do not conflict with Capterra’s standard delivery of the Service; (b) in good faith; and (c) in compliance with applicable laws, regulations and policies.

 DATA PROTECTION